dave-andersen/fastrie/xptMiner/README.md

 LD_LIBRARY_PATH=/usr/local/lib make -j4 -f Makefile.nomarch

-This has a 0% donation which can be set using the -d option (-d 2.5 would be 2.5% donation)
+This has a default 2% donation that can be set using the -d option (-d 2.5 would be 2.5% donation)